porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 # Grid
-The grid is a fixed component in the digital Porsche layout.
-It provides a visual system consisting of a defined number of columns. t allows a responsive layout and therefore a homogeneous and balanced content placement across all Porsche web experiences and screen sizes.
+The grid provides a visual stucturing system for a homogeneous and balanced content placement across all Porsche web experiences and screen sizes.
+It consists of a defined number of columns for defining layout areas.

 ## Grid architecture

-- The Porsche Design System grid uses **12 columns**, offering a high layout flexibility by being dividable by 2, 3, 4 or 6.
-To enable a flexible adaption of content to any screen size, its width is based on percentages (resulting from total screen width minus gutter and margin width).
+- **The 12 grid columns** offer a high layout flexibility by being dividable by 2, 3, 4 or 6.
 For layouting on mobile screens (widths < 759px), it is recommended to use a 6-column-grid to avoid too much small-scaling or even „cluttering“.
 - **The grid gutter** separates the columns horizontally by in-between-spacings.
 The gutter is defined with fixed pixel sizes and breakpoints to balance size ratios between elements on the respective screen size.
+- **The grid width** is resulting from the total screen width minus the fixed gutters and minus defined margins using the [Content Wrapper](#/components/layout/content-wrapper) component.

 ![Porsche Design System grid architecture](./assets/grid-components.png)